Valrico Subdivision: Homeland to Bowling Green

-The oldest trackage of the current Varico Subdivision is its south-easternmost trackage from Homeland (just south of Bartow) to Fort Meade and Bowling Green.
-This segment was built in 1886 by the Florida Southern Railway as their Charlotte Harbor Division (which later became the Atlantic Coast Line Railroad's Lakeland–Fort Myers Line).
-Today, this segment of the Valrico Subdivision ends less than a mile south of the Polk/Hardee County line in Bowling Green (just south of the South Fort Meade Mine).
-The line was abandoned north of Homeland and south of Bowling Green in the late 1980s.
+Track from the Pembroke Spur in Homeland south to Bowling Green became part of the Valrico Subdivision in the 1980s.
+This segment was previously part of the Atlantic Coast Line Railroad's Lakeland—Fort Myers Line (later known as the Fort Myers Subdivision after the merger).
+This segment was built in 1886 by Atlantic Coast Line predecessor, the Florida Southern Railway, making it the oldest trackage of the current Valrico Subdivision.
+The Fort Myers Subdivision was abandoned north of Homeland and south of Bowling Green in the late 1980s with the remaining segment being annexed to the Valrico Subdivision.
 The Atlantic Coast Line's former passenger depot in Fort Meade still stands along the line, and the Bowling Green depot stands about a hundred yards south of the end of the track.